 Students completing this one-year, two-period course can receive / qualify for:

 - SKILLS– according to the Virginia State Competency list Aircraft Pilot Training I, II (8731, 8732).

 - CREDIT– Students passing the FAA Private Pilot written exam receive one high school verified credit.
 In addition, passing the exam can qualify for course exemptions at post-secondary aviation programs.

 DID YOU KNOW?

 The Career Center is one of only four high schools in the state of Virginia to offer flight training.
 We also have a real flight simulator, and an experienced pilot with over 5,000 hours in the air to teach you how to fly.
 So in our one-year, two-period course, you can: 1) learn how to fly; 2) pilot a real plane twice; and, 3) pass your FAA Private Pilot written exam.
-To find out more, call instructor Scott Sherard.
+To find out more, contact instructor Tony Frazier.